Archive for the ‘Uncategorized’ Category

 • Lump-sum allowance: You can normally take up to £268,275 tax free after the lifetime allowance was abolished in April 2024.

-Bonus or dividend?
+bonus or dividend?

 • Corporation tax rate: A bonus reduces taxable profits, saving corporation tax at up to 25% – but it also incurs employer National Insurance at 15%.